 NYC based filmmaker Brandon Boudreaux.

-Director & producer of micro-budgeted films; editor of award winning commercials, music videos, & promos; creator of mixed media video installations.
+Director & producer of micro-budgeted films; editor of award winning commercials, music videos, & promos; creator of mixed media video collages.

 Beginning his career editing industrial safety videos in New Orleans he moved to New York City in 2000.
-After working primarily in unscripted television his first his first three years in New York Brandon shifted his focus to advertising, editing his first national tv commercial for Dasani water in 2003.
-Since then he has edited hundreds of commercials for brands such as Coca-Cola, Spotify, Samsung, MTV, & New York Life Insurance.
+After working primarily in unscripted television for three years Brandon shifted his focus to advertising, editing his first national tv commercial for Dasani water in 2003.
+Since then he has edited hundreds of commercials for brands such as Zelle, IHOP, Coca-Cola, Spotify, Samsung, MTV, & New York Life Insurance.

 In 2010 he began No Name Brand Films with Erick Dozier.
 Their first short film, Down & Across was an ambitious 33 minute NYC set thriller made by a guerrilla crew on a budget of $2,500.
 The duo would go on to direct two more short films, Initium & Occupy Elm Street, and several music videos.